Hyperelliptic curves and Ulrich sheaves on the complete intersection of two quadrics: Tate resolutions of -modules from Clifford modules

-\begin{remark} Auslander and Buchweitz~\cite{Auslander-Buchweitz} used Tate resolutions to define the MCM approximation of $M$.
-Let $M^{es} = \coker(G_1^* \to G_0^*)$, so that $M^{es}$ is an MCM over $P_X$, and the modules $M$ and $M^{es}$ have free resolutions that differ in only finitely many terms.
-If $F\to M$ is a map from a graded free $P_X$ module such that
+\begin{remark} Auslander and Buchweitz~\cite{Auslander-Buchweitz} used Tate resolutions to define the MCM approximation of $M$ for arbitrary Cohen--Macaulay rings.
+When $R$ is Gorenstein, as in our case, we set $M^{\es} = \coker\left(G_1^* \to G_0^*\right)$, the \emph{essential MCM approximation}, so that $M^{\es}$ is an MCM over $R$.
+By \cite{Auslander-Buchweitz} there is an induced map $M^{\es}\to M$ and the modules $M$ and $M^{\es}$ have free resolutions that differ in only finitely many terms: If $R^n\to M$ is a map from a graded free $P_X$ module such that

 is a surjection, then the kernel of this homomorphism has a finite free resolution of length ${\rm codepth}\; M -1$.
-Auslander-Buchweitz define this homomorphism to be the MCM approximation of $M$ if $F$ is taken to be of minimal possible rank. \end{remark}
+Auslander--Buchweitz define this homomorphism to be the MCM approximation of $M$ if $n$ is taken to be~minimal. \end{remark}